-6. Integrate digital ads and texting into your channel mix
+6. Integrate digital ads and voice search into your channel mix

-We know from surveying students about their communication preferences that they strongly favor email and direct mail as the primary way to receive information from colleges.
-This doesn’t mean that colleges shouldn’t use other channels.
-There are two channels in particular that are worth the investment.
+We know from surveying students about their communication preferences that they strongly favor email as the primary way to receive information from colleges.
+But there are two additional channels that can make an impact early on in a student’s college search.

 Monitor and measure to bring it all together